LuMamba: Latent Unified Mamba for Electrode Topology-Invariant and Efficient EEG Modeling: Results

 \subsubsection{Downstream tasks}

 To contextualize these qualitative observations, we compare the three pre-training strategies on downstream performance.
-Reconstruction-only pre-training yields more structured representations, which translates into slightly higher performance on in-distribution \gls{tuh} tasks, outperforming \gls{lejepa}--reconstruction by $1$--$2\%$ on TUAR and up to $4\%$ on TUSL.
+The more structured representations of reconstruction-only pre-training translate into slightly higher performance on in-distribution \gls{tuh} tasks, outperforming \gls{lejepa}--reconstruction by $1$--$2\%$ on TUAR and up to $4\%$ on TUSL.
 However, this increased clustering appears to reduce transferability across heterogeneous channel topologies (Table ~\ref{tab:results_pretraining_strategy}).
-In contrast, the mixed \gls{lejepa}--reconstruction objective produces isotropic representations that generalize more effectively, yielding superior performance on three out of five tasks, including TDBrain and APAVA, which involve electrode montages unseen during pre-training.
-Notably, on APAVA, incorporating \gls{lejepa} leads to an improvement of over \textbf{$20\%$} in \gls{ad} detection compared to reconstruction-only (Table \ref{tab:results_pretraining_strategy}).
-Within the \gls{lejepa}--reconstruction setting, increasing the number of \gls{sigreg} projection slices improves TUAB performance, with 300 slices yielding approximately $+1\%$ gains in both \gls{auroc} and \gls{aupr} compared to 60 slices.
+In contrast, the mixed \gls{lejepa}--reconstruction objective shows improved generalization on three out of five tasks, including TDBrain and APAVA, both involving electrode montages unseen during pre-training.
+This effect is particularly visible on the sparse 16-channel APAVA topology, where incorporating \gls{lejepa} improves \gls{ad} detection by over \textbf{$20\%$} compared to reconstruction-only.
 Overall, while reconstruction promotes visually clustered representations that favor in-distribution performance, \gls{lejepa} regularizes the representation space, improving robustness and cross-task transferability.
 The two objectives therefore play complementary roles when paired, providing a reliable trade-off between representation structure and generalization.
 The mixed \gls{lejepa}--reconstruction objective is subsequently used for benchmarking.